5 Common Mistakes Businesses Make

 1 – Home job Artwork

-Artwork is very important in a number of ways.
+The artwork is very important in a number of ways.
 Your artwork file decides the look, style and content of your printing, and we cannot begin production without an artwork file we can use to create plates.
 Remember that no printer can manufacture a finished product that is ‘nicer’ or ‘better’ than the artwork file they are printing from.

-I see many examples of people who are not designers, using non-industry standard software and methods to create artwork, which they then supply as ‘print ready’.
-This can be disastrous if you supply ‘print ready’ artwork that is not print ready and the printer doesn’t know they need to check the file and make any necessary changes.
+I see many examples of people who are not designers, using non-industry standard software and methods to create artwork, which they then supply as ‘print-ready’.
+This can be disastrous if you supply ‘print-ready’ artwork that is not print-ready and the printer doesn’t know they need to check the file and make any necessary changes.